KDE/digikam-doc/setup_application/metadata_settings.rst

     The digiKam Advanced Metadata Settings For the **Caption** Category

 On this example, the top **Caption* entry in the list is **Xmp.dc.description**, and it will be read by digiKam first.
-If it contains a valid value it will be used, otherwise the next entry named **Xmp.exif.UserComment**, etc. The entries list priority is hight on the top and low on the bottom.
+If it contains a valid value it will be used, otherwise the next entry named **Xmp.exif.UserComment**, etc. The entries list priority is high on the top and low on the bottom.
 The entry in the list are used only if item is enabled with the checkbox preceding the name.

 With the buttons on the right side, you can customize the list:

     - **Add**: allows to add a new entry in the tags list.
-    - **Edit**: allows to modifiy the current select entry in the list.
+    - **Edit**: allows to modify the current select entry in the list.
     - **Delete**: allows to remove the current select entry in the list.
     - **Move up**: allows to move the current select entry in the list to a higher priority.
     - **Move Down**: allows to move the current select entry in the list to a lower priority.